Barrie Lee Hall Jr.

-Barrie Lee Hall Jr. (June 30, 1949 – January 24, 2011) was an American trumpeter, music director, and band leade of the Duke Ellington Small Band.
+Barrie Lee Hall Jr. (June 30, 1949 – January 24, 2011) was an American trumpeter, music director, and band leader of the Duke Ellington Small Band.
 He was known for his use of the plunger mute to affect the tone of his trumpet.

 Early life

 Born in Mansfield, Louisiana, Hall attended Crispus Attucks middle school and Worthing High School.
 In his biography, he relates that Sammy D. Harris, the high school band director, "pointed a few of us in the direction of jazz."
 At Texas Southern University he studied piano and trumpet and won soloist awards in big-band competitions.
 Arnett Cobb soon after discovered him and took him to see Duke Ellington.
 When the two were introduced, Ellington asked, "How come you're not playing in my band?"

 Career with Ellington

 Hall joined the Duke Ellington Orchestra on June 8, 1973.
 After Ellington died the following year, Hall continued to play with the band under the direction Ellington's son, Mercer Ellington.
 After Mercer Ellington died in 1996, Hall conducted the Duke Ellington Orchestra for one year after and remained the replacement director when Paul Ellington was unable to perform.
 During his time with Mercer Ellington, Hall was given Cootie Williams's last trumpet by Williams himself before he died and was known as the inheritor of Williams's style of playing.